 - 1.THE CoC USES A COMPARABLE DATABASE THAT MEETS HUD'S REQUIREMENTS FOR THE PURPOSE OF COLLECTING DATA FROM DV HOUSING AND SERVICES PROVIDERS.
 Currently a comparable database is used for VSP receiving CoC Program funding.
 The VSPs use both EmpowerDB and MyEvolv, a database created specifically to meet the unique needs of survivors while also capturing HUD Universal Data Elements.
-The VSP database manager and CoC HMIS lead are collaborating on a transition process for the VSP to exclusively use the MyEvolv system as their comparable database. - 2.
+The VSP database manager and CoC HMIS lead are collaborating on a transition process for the VSP to exclusively use the MyEvolv system as their comparable database.
+Data from regular and VSP HMIS Coordinated Entry Systems allow access and referrals based on survivor choice. - 2.
 The CoC as HMIS lead agency meets regularly to offer support to the VSP to ensure HUD required data elements are collected and to submit de-identified aggregated System Performance Measures on an annual basis.
 The VSP's Database Manager attends HMIS meetings and trainings to gain greater understanding of data collection and data quality standards to apply them to MyEvolv.
-The CoC is also currently working with VSPs to develop new dashboards design to regularly monitor system performance and ensure outcomes are equitable to close racial disparities in the homeless services system.
+The CoC works with VSPs to develop new dashboards designed to regularly monitor system performance and ensure outcomes are equitable to close racial disparities in the homeless services system.
+Data from VSPs allow the CoC to compare the subpopulation outcomes against other populations.